-The systematic production of assessments and indicators from the six Eastern Partnership countries is a clearly acknowledged need at global level.
+The systematic production of assessments and indicators from countries and regions is a clearly acknowledged need at global level.
 These countries need in particular to produce state of the environment reports according to their obligations under the Aarhus Convention (Article 5.4).